miguelt1/company-listing/README.md

 In `/` the user see the company list

-In `/company/:companyId` the user should see a table of numbers that belong to that company
+In `/company/:companyId` the user see a table of numbers that belong to that company

-In `/number/:numberId` the user should see the number details
+In `/number/:numberId` the user see the number details

-In both `/number/:numberId` and `/companies/:companyId` there should be a `Go Back` button that goes to the previous page
+In both `/number/:numberId` and `/companies/:companyId` there is a `Go Back` button that goes to the previous page

 ## Setup